 - Integrate readings, films, music, art, assignments, lectures, and/or discussions with an international or intercultural focus.

 - Include an experiential learning or service learning component that enables the students to encounter intercultural issues relatively close to campus.
 Contact Dr. Ryan Dye or Sherri Erkel for more information.

-- Engage in distance team-teaching with our international partners in Brazil, China, Croatia, Ecuador, England, India, Israel, Japan, and the West Bank or with your own international contacts.
+- Engage in distance team-teaching with our international partners in Brazil, Canada, China, Croatia, Ecuador, England, India, Ireland, Italy, Japan, Tanzania and Vietnam or with your own international contacts.
 Contact Dr. Ryan Dye for more information.

 - Cross-list your course as an IS (International Studies) course by consulting with Dr. Duk Kim.